lovelylogie/javachess/README.txt

 rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1

-you can use websites such as https://lichess.org/editor to createa layout and then copy the FEN from the bottom of the website
+you can use websites such as https://lichess.org/editor to create a layout and then copy the FEN from the bottom of the website

 pressing 'r' will rotate the board